synw/django-mqueue/README.md

 Events queue application for Django.
 Features:

-- **Models monitoring**: every model can be registered to autogenerate events on create/update/delete actions
+- **Monitor models**: models can be registered to autogenerate events on create/update/delete actions
-- **Logs handler**: the logs will be saved in the database as events or exported
+- **Handle logs**: the logs will be saved in the database as events or exported
 - **Export events**: save events to Postgresql, Influxdb, Redis or send them over websockets.
 - **Query events** from the frontend - *New in 0.9*: a Graphql api to retrieve events